maxpatiiuk/clarity/README.md

 [The cost of healthcare to the U.S. economy is ~4 trillion dollars per year.](#1-health-care-and-the-budget-issues-and-challenges-for-reform)

-If we help insurance providers in reducing economic waste we
+If we help insurance providers in reducing the economic waste we can pass the savings on to the consumer and reduce the cost of healthcare in the U.S.

 ### Problem for Physicians

 ## Solution

-Clarity is the first healthcare prevention software that provides nutritional data ontransactions made for an insurance provider's entitlement population as well as a healthcare provider's patient population.
-In doiing so we increase diagnostic accuracy and we help reduce the rates of risk.
+Clarity is the first healthcare prevention software that provides nutritional data on transactions made for an insurance provider's entitlement population as well as a healthcare provider's patient population.
+In doing so we increase diagnostic accuracy, and we help reduce the rates of risk.

 ### Solution Statement